0k/kids.cache/README.rst

     ValueError: <Unhashable ...> can not be hashed.
 Try providing a custom key function.

-If you are not a hippie, you should consider using ``strict=True`` and a much more limited by sober method will be used to make a key from your arguments::
+If you are not a hippie, you should consider using ``strict=True`` and a much more limited method will be used to make a key from your arguments::

     >>> @cache(strict=True)